 The simplest and most efficient method of reducing the non-German population of Germany would be to enact widespread cancellation and non-renewal of visas.
 Germany has suspended all immigration in recent times, in fact.
 During the COVID-19 pandemic, the German visa system was largely stopped and inflow into the country dropped dramatically.

 This same process could be used again, under another guise, in order to suspend the issuance of new visas and or renewal applications.
-This process would see the visas of 43% of the non-European population of Germany canceled and with modest levels of immigration enforcement, this step would dramatically lower Germany’s non-White population.
+This process would see the visas of 43% of the non-European population of Germany canceled and with modest levels of immigration enforcement, this step would dramatically lower Germany’s non-European population.

 The next step is to deal with immigrants who have falsely acquired German citizenship and can be denaturalized according to current German law.
 Germany has seen notable rises in the number of fake paternity claims which has enabled thousands of immigrant women to be naturalized in Germany.
 Similarly, marriage scams operating across European borders in Germany and Denmark (as simply one example) bring thousands of people into the country a year under false pretenses, many of whom are later naturalized.